The Order of Malta

 Successful aspirants are invested as knights or dames or donats with their Mantle and Insignia at a ceremony during High Mass that is held traditionally on the Feast of St John the Baptist, the Order’s patron, or on a Saturday closest to it.
 Their diplomas are presented to them thereafter.

-Membership of Freemasonry, or with self-styled orders of chivalry, or of organisations that are hostile to Catholicism, is incompatible with membership of the Order of Malta.
+Membership of certain self-styled Orders of Chivalry or of organisations that are hostile to Catholicism, is incompatible with membership of the Order of Malta.
 If in doubt as to the scope of this regulation, the Chancellor will be pleased to advise.

 The Chancellery, Irish Association of the Order of Malta, St John’s House, 32 Clyde Road, Ballsbridge, Dublin 4, D04 V963 E-mail: email@example.com